huo1m1w1/pinterest-data-processing-pipeline584/README.md

 ### Introduction:
 1. This project is to build pinterest pipelines of batch processing and streaming processing, see picture above.
 2. Firstly, pins will be sent to kafka.
-3. In batch processing, data will be read from Kafka and saved to AWS S3.
+3. In batch processing, written in Python, data will be read from Kafka and saved to AWS S3.
 4. Data will be read, cleaned, transformed and saved to cassandra by spark.
-5. In streaming process, spark will read streaming data from kakfa, perform ETL, and window function, and save data to AWS RDS postgresql.
+5. In streaming process, written in Scala, spark will read streaming data from kakfa, perform ETL, and window function, and save data to AWS RDS postgresql.
 6. AirFlow will orchestrate the whole pipelines, including starting runtime environment for example zookeeper kafka, cassandra, performing ETL pipeline,  and staring streaming process.

 ### Infrastracture: